 A dust bath is the chicken equivalent of a daily shower.
 Chickens dig shallow spots in dirt, sand, or even flower pots to work into their skin and feathers to aid in skin and feather maintenance and parasite control.
 A dust bath can be as simple as a dry patch of dirt in the backyard or a shallow bucket filled with sand.
 No additives or supplements are necessary to accomplish the objective.
 According to Gail Damerow in The Chicken Encyclopedia, adding diatomaceous earth (DE), wood ashes or lime-and-sulfur garden powder to their dust bath is hazardous to their respiratory health and should be avoided unless they are "seriously infested" with parasites.
 Even in that case, she writes, "the benefit may outweigh the danger of TEMPORARILY adding such materials" (p.
 93, emphasis added).

 "It is considered a serious human health risk if inhaled, and exposure to it occupationally has been the subject of much controversy with OSHA and NIOSH.
 It is believed to cause diseases such as lung cancer (silicosis), and carries some of the same risks as exposure to asbestos.
-You should never breath the dust created by DE if you work with it around your birds – wear a mask if you do."
+You should never breath the dust created by DE if you work with it around your birds – wear a respirator if you do."

 |The treat trail.
 They will follow me anywhere for treats!|